 Axiom Brass is passionate about sharing music and educating audiences of all ages.
 With concerts that cover a diverse range of musical genres and encompass over 400 years of music tradition, Axiom Brass presents music from all over the world.
 Each performance can be tailored to a variety of situations, and can include concerts with orchestra, band, choir, and organ.

 Axiom Brass covers a wide spectrum of music from original brass quintet to transcriptions.
-This concert features the works of Witold Lutoslawski, Victor Ewald, Paquito D'Rivera, Anders Hillborg, Felix Mendelssohn, Johann Sebastian Bach, and many more.
+This concert features the works of Brenard Rands, Victor Ewald, Andre Lafosse, Johann Sebastian Bach, Joan Tower, Astor Piazzolla and many more.
 Axiom Brass takes audiences through hundreds of years of music history with works displaying virtuosity, passion, and excitement.